sebabelmar/react-expensify/README.md

 I had a great time working on this exercise and it was really exiting thinking about working for the Hipcamp team!

 ## TODO:
-* Handle feature.presence not boolean or not present with question mark icon
 * Code review
 * Test